Dynamics and thermodynamics of the S = 5/2 almost Heisenberg triangular lattice antiferromagnet K2Mn(SeO3)2: Results

-Now we provide a detailed comparison of the observed magnetic excitation spectra with the theory.
 To make the comparison quantitative, in Fig.~\ref{fig:INS_map_0T}(a) we show the measured spectra along a selected path (0,1,0)$-$(1/3,1/3,0)$-$(1/2,1/2,0)$-$(0,1,0) at $\mu_0H=0$ T. To improve the counting statistics without altering the instrumental resolution, only equivalent paths generated by sample rotations are averaged, as illustrated by the stars in Fig.~\ref{fig:reciprocal_path}.

-The corresponding spectrum calculated within LSWT is shown in Fig.~\ref{fig:INS_map_0T}(b), where the intensity has been convoluted with the instrumental resolution.
+The corresponding zero-field spectrum calculated within LSWT based on the XXZ Hamiltonian and Y spin structure is shown in Fig.~\ref{fig:INS_map_0T}(b), where the intensity has been convoluted with the instrumental resolution.
 We find that the single-magnon excitations below 1 meV can be well reproduced using the exchange parameters in Table~\ref{tab:exchange_paramters}.
-However, the LSWT cannot capture the high-energy continuum, which underscores the central role played by magnon-magnon interactions in the Y phase owing to the non-collinear spin structure \cite{ZhitomirskyChernyshev_RMP_2013_DecayReview}.
+However, the LSWT cannot capture the high-energy continuum, which underscores the central role played by magnon-magnon interactions owing to the non-collinear spin structure \cite{ZhitomirskyChernyshev_RMP_2013_DecayReview}.

 To take into account the effects of magnon-magnon interactions, we performed non-linear SWT (NLSWT) simulations.
-The calculation was carried out based on a pure Heisenberg model with $S=5/2$, following previous work \cite{Mourigal2013_TAL}.
+As the exchange anisotropy is weak, its primary effects are limited to a small gap opening in one magnon branch and slight shifts in magnon energies, as illustrated by the solid lines in Fig.~\ref{fig:INS_map_0T}(b) and (c).
+Given the coarse experimental resolution ($\Delta E \approx 0.19$ meV), these subtle features are difficult to be resolved reliably in the present experiment.
+Future high-resolution inelastic neutron scattering measurements are necessary to resolve the effects of such weak exchange anisotropy.
+In light of this, our NLSWT calculation was carried out based on a pure Heisenberg model with $S=5/2$, following previous work \cite{Mourigal2013_TAL}.
 The Heisenberg exchange $J$ was set to be $J = 0.120$ meV to better reproduce the observed magnon energies.
 The resulting resolution-convoluted zero-field excitation spectra are shown in Fig.~\ref{fig:INS_map_0T}(c).
 The agreement with the experimental data is rather striking, with both single-magnon excitations and high-energy continuum accurately reproduced.
 For completeness, the unconvoluted NLSWT excitation spectrum, also showcasing the contribution from different polarization channels is shown in Appendix.~\ref{AppendixB}, Fig.~\ref{fig:unconvoluted_NLSWT}.